Tarekchaaban/ajax-project/README.md

 # Crypto Catalog

-A dynamic HTML, CSS, and JavaScript solo project for crypto enthusiasts looking to keep track of data on specific currencies, as well as aggregate their net worth across exchanges.
+A dynamic HTML, CSS, and JavaScript solo project for crypto enthusiasts to stay updated on cryptocurrency prices in real-time and aggregate net worth across exchanges.

 ## :thinking: Why I built this